Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

   all tests can run from a single command.
 The only requirement of this functionality will be a test-labeling mechanism described in the next bullet point.
-- Have a labeling system to be able to run only "accessibility-focused" tests at will.
+- Have a labeling system to be able to run only accessibility-focused tests at will.
 In Bokeh, you can run both individual and group tests using a search string command.
-For labeling, you could prepend (or append) a string like "accessibility-focused" to the test description.
+For labeling, you could prepend (or append) a string like accessibility-focused to the test description.
 This feature becomes even more useful as `unit` and `integration` directories start to contain more accessibility tests.
 - Write more tests.